BY571/CoT-Decoding/README.md

 # CoT-Decoding
-PyTorch implementation of the decoding strategy presented in [Chain-of-Thought Reasoning without Prompting](https://arxiv.org/pdf/2402.10200):
+Minimal PyTorch implementation of the Chain-of-Thought decoding strategy presented in [Chain-of-Thought Reasoning without Prompting](https://arxiv.org/pdf/2402.10200):

 Conventional reasoning with Large Language Models often relies on specific prompting techniques like few-shot learning.
 The authors of the paper explore an innovative decoding strategy that uncovers inherent reasoning paths by exploring top-k alternative token sequences.
 By altering the traditional greedy decoding process, the method reveals that Chain of Thought reasoning can emerge naturally within model-generated sequences, without explicit human-crafted prompts.
 The approach challenges existing assumptions about reasoning in LLMs by demonstrating that complex reasoning paths are intrinsically present in model outputs.